SENPAI-Molecular-Dynamics/SENPAI/README.md

 ## Example use

-`./ammonium.bin --in examples/benzene.nh4 --out render.xyz --time 1000 --dt 2 --mol 512`
+`./senpai.bin --in examples/benzene.nh4 --out render.xyz --time 1000 --dt 2 --mol 512`

-This will tell ammonium to simulate 512 benzene molecules at STP for one nanosecond using a two femtosecond timestep.
+This will tell SENPAI to simulate 512 benzene molecules at STP for one nanosecond using a two femtosecond timestep.
 The rendered simulation will be saved in `render.xyz` for further analysis.

 ## Introduction

-Ammonium will simulate its provided system in a classical way.
+SENPAI will simulate its provided system in a classical way.
 Particles are charged point-masses, covalent bonds are springs, and Van der Waals interactions are approximated with the Lennard-Jones potential.
 After each timestep, each particle's file will be appended with a file formatted in `.xyz`.

 The simulation's initial state is read from a `.nh4` file.
 It is a format similar to `.xyz`, but with extra bond information.

-## Ammonium File Format

-Ammonium uses its own file format to load chemical systems and simulation parameters.
-An ammonium input file is structured the following way: